QuentinWach/webiny/README.md

 + Forward, backward, and reload buttons.

 ---
-Just clone this repository, install the depencies in your Python environment
+Just clone this repository, install the dependencies in your Python environment
 ```bash
 > pip install PyQt5 PyQtWebEngine
 ```